nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 1:

 This is going to be another project that you can completely customize.
 I'll be using my dimensions, but you can make this any size you need.

+I started off with two 2x4x2 from Lowe's.
+You can grab a 4ft board, but mine was out of stock so I bought two 2ft boards.

 ### Step 2: